Skip to main content

 To test the overlay network, you can launch the following DaemonSet definition.
 This will run a swiss-army-knife container on every host (image was developed by Rancher engineers and can be found here: https://github.com/rancherlabs/swiss-army-knife), which we will use to run a ping test between containers on all hosts.

-Note: This container does not support ARM nodes, such as a Raspberry Pi.
-This will be seen in the pod logs as exec user process caused: exec format error.
+Note: The swiss-army-knife container does not support Windows nodes.
+It also does not support ARM nodes, such as a Raspberry Pi.
+When the test encounters incompatible nodes, this is recorded in the pod logs as an error message, such as exec user process caused: exec format error for ARM nodes, or ImagePullBackOff (Back-off pulling image "rancherlabs/swiss-army-knife) for Windows nodes.

 1. Save the following file as overlaytest.yml